Jump To Navigation

 Litigation Over Estate Administration

-The law firm of Aitkens & Aitkens, P.C., represents either side in lawsuits alleging breach of fiduciary duty.
-We have brought action on behalf of the estate or specific beneficiaries, and we have defended the executor, administrator or trustee accused of fraud or incompetence.
+The law firm of Aitkens & Aitkens, P.C. represents either side in lawsuits alleging breach of fiduciary duty.
+We have brought actions on behalf of the estate or specific beneficiaries, and we have defended the executor, administrator or trustee accused of fraud or incompetence.
+Our knowledgeable probate litigation attorneys practice in Metro Atlanta, northern Georgia and in probate courts statewide.
+We commonly represent out-of-state clients, whether fiduciaries, beneficiaries, or heirs with a stake in the outcome.

 Breach of Fiduciary Duty

-A fiduciary is the person named in the will to settle the estate (executor), a person appointed by a probate court in the absence of a will (administrator), or the person charged with managing or administering a trust (trustee or trust administrator).
-There are specific duties defined by Georgia statute, and because the person has complete discretion over large sums of money, he or she is held to a high standard of honesty and accountability.
+A fiduciary is the person named in the will to administer the estate (executor), a person appointed by a probate court in the absence of a will (administrator), or the person charged with managing or administering a trust (trustee or trust administrator).
+There are specific duties defined by Georgia statute, and because the person has discretion over large sums of money, he or she is held to a high standard of honesty and accountability.

 Breach of fiduciary duty can include: